 3.6 To plan for the continued operation of the Centre and its program through the recruitment and training of volunteers.

-3.7 To provide delegates to and support the programs and policies of the District Community Centres Board and the General Council of Winnipeg Community Centres.
+3.7 To provide delegates to and support the programs and policies of the District Community Centres Board (DCCB) and the GCWCC.

 ARTICLE 4 – DEFINITIONS